 - A paradox of thrift.
 In a recession, people take a rational approach to be risk averse – fearing a possible recession, they increase savings and spend less.
 When this lower spending is aggregated, it leads to lower overall demand in the economy.

 2. Sticky wages

-Another classical economic theory was that the idea that labour markets should clear.
-According to classical theory, any unemployment was due to wages being artificially kept above the equilibrium through minimum wages e.t.c. (real wage unemployment) According to classical theory, the solution to unemployment is to cut wages and allow wages to clear.
+According to classical economic theory labour markets should clear.
+In this model any unemployment is due to wages being artificially kept above the equilibrium through minimum wages e.t.c. (real wage unemployment) According to classical theory, the solution to unemployment is to cut wages and allow wages to clear.
 However, Keynes argued this was unsatisfactory.

 - Firstly, even in the absence of unions and minimum wages, workers would resist nominal wage cuts.

 - Secondly, a cut in wages wouldn’t necessarily solve disequilibrium.
 Lower wages would further depress income and spending, leading to lower aggregate demand, and therefore lower demand for labour.

 Keynes theory on impact of falling wages was to a large extent supported by Irving Fisher in his Debt-Deflation Theory of Great Depressions (1933)